Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 4. Boundary Training

-E-collars can be used for boundary training, which essentially teaches your dog to stay within a designated area, like your yard.
-Set invisible boundaries (e.g., around your yard) using the collar.
-When your dog approaches the boundary, the collar reminds them to stay within limits.
+E-collars can be used for boundary training, which teaches your dog to stay within a designated area, like your yard.
+Use the collar to set invisible boundaries (e.g., around your yard).
+When your dog approaches the boundary, the collar reminds it to stay within limits.

 • Setting Up the Boundaries: This typically involves installing a buried wire around the perimeter of your property.
 The wire emits a signal that the e-collar on your dog picks up.